knpuniversity/javascript/README.md

 **Setup the Database**

-Again, make sure `app/config/parameters.yml` is setup for your computer.
+Open `.env` and make sure the `DATABASE_URL` setting is correct for your system.

 Then, create the database and the schema!

 ```
 php bin/console doctrine:database:create